-Grey seals are one of the largest mammals and around half the worlds population are found in Britain.
-So the Horsey colony is therefore one of the best sights in the world to see seal pups.
+Grey seals are one of the largest mammals and around half the worlds population are found in Britain, which is one of the best places to see the Seal pups.

 This stretch of east coast is part of the Norfolk Coast area of outstanding natural beauty and is well known for its scenery and wildlife.